vuthuyduong/dnabarcoder/README.md

 ../../dnabarcoder.py predict -i CBSITS_classification.fasta -st 0.7 -et 1 -s 0.001 -rank genus -ml 400

+For this action, a complete similarity matrix will be computed.
 The prediction is saved in the file dnabarcoder/CBSITS.predicted, and the predicted cutoffs are saved in a json format file dnabarcoder/CBSITS.cutoffs.json and a tab delimited format file dnabarcoder/CBSITS.cutoffs.json.txt.
 Note that if the file dnabarcoder/CBSITS.predicted exists, the soft will not recompute the existing predictions, and the new prediction will appended to the file.

 - If we wish to recompute the existing prediction, please use the following command: